GuenterQuast/mimoCoRB/README.md

 ## Summary:

-Provided here is a central component of each data acquisition system needed to record and pre-analyze data from randomly occurrig proceses.
+Provided here is a central component of each data acquisition system needed to record and pre-analyse data from randomly occurring processes.
 Typical examples are wave-forms data as provided by single-photon counters or typical detectors common in quantum mechanical measurements or in nuclear, particle physics and astro particle physics, e. g.